msdeep14/getAheadWithMe/csa/csa-interview.md

 4. Linux run levels
 5. Producer consumer problem
 6. Reader writer's problem
-7. Virtual memory and how it works
+7. Virtual memory and how it works, eg. How will a 5GB game will work on PC with 2GB RAM
 8. System performance(CPU, memory, Disk and Network)
 9. Linux boot process
 10. Mutex vs semaphore
-11. Segmentation and Paging
+11. Segmentation and Paging[Memory management]
 12. Cache and its types, comparison with memory
 13. Basic linux commands
 14. Disk scheduling algorithms